The Support of Bin Packing is Exponential: Introduction

-All three of these results could be improved with a polynomial (in $d$) support bound for BP.
-However, our result shows that there is no polynomial support bound in $d$ for bin packing, and thus answers the question posed by Jansen and Solis-Oba negatively.
+All three of these results could be improved with a polynomial (in $d$) support bound for \textsc{Bin Packing}.
+However, our result shows that such a bound cannot be achieved, and thus answers the question posed by Jansen and Solis-Oba negatively.
 Goemans and Rothvoss made first strides in this direction in~\cite{GoemansR20}, where they show that the bound given by Eisenbrand and Shmonin is tight for polytopes, i.e., there is an exponential support when reaching a target with only column vectors or linear combinations of them.
-They construct a set of column vectors $X$ with dimension $d$ and $|X|=2^{d-1}.$ Define the polytope $P=conv(X),$ where $conv(X)$ is the convex hull of $X$.
-They then define $t=\sum_{x\in X}x$ and show that you can only reach $t$ by taking every element of $X$ exactly once.
-This shows a lower bound on the support of $2^{d-1}=2^{\Omega(d)}.$ However, their bound does not admit a knapsack constraint and can therefore not be applied to the bin packing problem directly.
-This is because the columns in the bin packing ILP originate from a knapsack constraint that determines the feasible packings of a single bin.
+They construct a set of column vectors $X$ with dimension $d$ and $|X|=2^{d-1}$ and define the polytope $P=conv(X),$ where $conv(X)$ is the convex hull of $X$.
+They then define $t=\sum_{x\in X}x$ and show that $t$ can only be reached by taking every element of $X$ exactly once.
+This shows a lower bound on the support of $2^{d-1}=2^{\Omega(d)}.$ However, their bound does not admit a knapsack constraint and can therefore not be applied to the \textsc{Bin Packing} problem directly.
+This is because the columns in the \textsc{Bin Packing} ILP originate from a knapsack constraint that describes the feasible packings of a single bin.

 With so many different problems gaining important information from support bounds, it should come as no surprise that there are other bounds on the support of integer programs with different parameterizations.
-Berndt, Brinkop, Jansen, Mnich and Stamm show that the support is also bounded by $d\cdot (\log(3||A||_1)+\sqrt{\log(||A||_1)})$~\cite{BJMS23}.
-They complement this result by showing a lower bound on the size of the support of $d\cdot (\lfloor\log(||A||_1\rfloor+1).$ Aliev, de Loera, Oertel and O'Neill~\cite{AlievLOO17} give two support bounds for linear diophantine equations of $r(A)+\lfloor\log (H(A))\rfloor$, where $r(A)$ is the column rank of the matrix $A$ and $H(A)$ is the determinant of the span of the $r(A)$-dimensional sublattice of $\mathbb{Z}^n$ formed by all integer points in the linear subspace spanned by the columns of $A$, i.e., $H(A)=\det(\text{span}_{\mathbb{R}}(A)\cap \mathbb{Z}^n).$ Their second bound is $\lfloor2d\log(2\sqrt{d}\Delta)\rfloor$.
+Berndt, Brinkop, Jansen, Mnich and Stamm~\cite{BJMS23} show that the support is also bounded by $d\cdot (\log(3\|A\|_1)+\sqrt{\log(\|A\|_1)})$.
+They complement this result by showing a lower bound on the size of the support of $d\cdot (\lfloor\log(\|A\|_1\rfloor+1).$ Aliev, de Loera, Oertel and O'Neill~\cite{AlievLOO17} give two support bounds for linear diophantine equations of $r(A)+\lfloor\log (H(A))\rfloor$, where $r(A)$ is the column rank of the matrix $A$ and $H(A)$ is the determinant of the span of the $r(A)$-dimensional sublattice of $\mathbb{Z}^n$ formed by all integer points in the linear subspace spanned by the columns of $A$, i.e., $H(A)=\det(\text{span}_{\mathbb{R}}(A)\cap \mathbb{Z}^n).$ Their second bound is $\lfloor2d\log(2\sqrt{d}\Delta)\rfloor$.
 Aliev, De Loera, Eisenbrand, Oertel and Weismantel~\cite{AlievLEOW18} show the bound of $\lfloor2d\log(2\sqrt{d}\Delta)\rfloor$ for general ILPs.